 The most frequently reported adverse effects to the different vaccines and when to report an adverse effect

-This information is sourced from the Specialist Pharmacy Service, Gov.uk data on Vaccinations, Yellow card reporting link, Gov.uk ‘What to expect’, medicines.org, AZ gov.uk, Moderna gov.uk, Gov.uk Yellow card reporting summary
+This information is sourced from the Specialist Pharmacy Service, Gov.uk data on Vaccinations, Yellow card reporting link, Gov.uk ‘What to expect’, medicines.org, AZ gov.uk, Moderna gov.uk, Gov.uk Yellow card reporting summary and the UKHSA:

 The MHRA are collecting data, via the yellow card scheme on what side effects have been observed from the UK vaccine programme.